Skip to content

 Lighting

-LED Bulbs tend to give off a lot of blue light, incandescent are better as they don't.
+LED Bulbs tend to give off a lot of blue light (perhaps not anymore), incandescent are better as they don't.
 Obviously a cost issue

 Body Temperature

-Fluctuates over the day due to the circadian rhythm and also according to the menstrual cycle (and maybe others).
+Fluctuates over the day due to your rhythm and also according to the menstrual cycle (and maybe others).
+In any case, should be must cooler in the evening while you are sleeping.

 Tools